lucasktlee/posts/published/spa-indemnities.md

 ### Scope of the Indemnities

-When I say the scope of the indemnities, what I mean is: _What kind of breaches of the stock purchase agreement are indemnified?_
+When I say the scope of the indemnities, what I mean is: _What kind of breaches of the acquisition agreement are indemnified?_

 As a general rule, the following matters will be indemnified by the seller(s):